Addicted & Incarcerated: Does Jail Help Inmates Recover?

 In 2016, Rhode Island started offering medication-assisted treatment to prison inmates suffering from opioid use disorder.
 The majority of inmates chose either buprenorphine or methadone to treat opioid dependence, though naltrexone was also available.
 After six months, the treatment program produced a 61% decrease in drug overdose deaths following incarceration.

-Treatment providers that work with U.S. criminal justice systems are urged to adhere to the Principles of Drug Abuse Treatment for Criminal Justice Populations, published by the NIDA.
+Treatment providers that work with U.S. criminal justice systems are urged to adhere to the Principles of Drug Abuse Treatment for Criminal Justice Populations, published by the the National Institute on Drug Abuse (NIDA).

 Summarized, these principles are: